Environmental Report

 Energy usage

-• Notes:Calculated on the basis of the Energy Conservation Act (Measures Pertaining to Consigners)
+• Note:Calculated on the basis of the Energy Conservation Act (Measures Pertaining to Consigners)

 Response to TCFD Recommendations